michaeldeongreen/GreenOneFoodTrucks/README.md

 <h1>GreenOneFoodTrucks.Common</h1>
 This library is used to provide common objects that are used throughout the application. <br>
 <ul>
-	<li>AppSettings - Object is used to encapsulate all of the application settings in the app.{environment}.json file<li>
+	<li>AppSettings - Object is used to encapsulate all of the application settings in the app.{environment}.json file</li>
-	<li>AppSettingsManager - Object is used to access the AppSettings object<li>
+	<li>AppSettingsManager - Object is used to access the AppSettings object</li>
 </ul>

 <h1>GreenOneFoodTrucks.Domain</h1>
 This library is used to provide domain objects that are used throughout the application. <br>
 <ul>
-	<li>Coordinates - Object is used to capture the Latitude and Longitude values the consumer has passed to the REST API<li>
+	<li>Coordinates - Object is used to capture the Latitude and Longitude values the consumer has passed to the REST API</li>
-	<li>FieldFilter - Object is used to hold the field name/field value that the consumer has passed to the REST API<li>
+	<li>FieldFilter - Object is used to hold the field name/field value that the consumer has passed to the REST API</li>
 	<li>FoodTruck - Object is used to deserialize the object that is returned from the SODA.Net API when querying the San Francisco Food Truck API<li>
 </ul>